cncf/toc/reviews/2022-cdk8s-annual.md

 GitHub stars have also increased from 2280 to [3492](https://star-history.com/#cdk8s-team/cdk8s&Date) stars in the course of the last 15 months.

 In addition, the #cdk8s channel in the [cdk.dev](https://cdk.dev/) workspace now contains ~7k members and we see consistent engagement and knowledge sharing.
+The #cdk8s channel in the CNCF workspace has 54 members and is mostly dormant.
+This is expected because [cdk.dev](https://cdk.dev/) existed before #cdk8s was accepted to the CNCF, and is the regarded as the main communication channel for all the CDK eco-system.

 ### How has the project performed against its goals since the last review?